Venezuela and OFAC sanctions in 2026: consequences for accounts and money transfers

 Main tools of legal protection:

-• Obtaining an OFAC License; depending on the type of blocking, either a general license (allowing a specific type of activity) may be required, or an application for a Specific License to unblock a specific amount.
+- Obtaining an OFAC License; depending on the type of blocking, either a general license (allowing a specific type of activity) may be required, or an application for a Specific License to unblock a specific amount.
+A specific license may also be required to authorize the payment of legal fees and reimbursement of costs incurred in connection with blocked assets.

-• Compliance submissions; preparation of a package of documents for the bank, proving the legality of the origin of funds and the absence of sanction risks.
+- Compliance submissions; preparation of a package of documents for the bank, proving the legality of the origin of funds and the absence of sanction risks.
 This requires the use of specialized terminology and knowledge of internal verification procedures.
+Documentation may be needed to justify legal fees and costs incurred, and OFAC may authorize the release of limited funds for these purposes through specific licensing procedures.

 Why Sanction Risks Will Persist for a Long Time